okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Click **Run test** next to the **JIT provisioning (w/ IdP flow)** test case.

     The OIN Submission Tester executes the following steps for the JIT provisioning test case:
-    1. Creates a user in Okta and assigns them to the test app instance.
+    1. Creates a new user in Okta and assigns them to the test app instance.
     {style="list-style-type:lower-alpha"}
     1. Open an incognito browser window to sign in to Okta.
-    1. Sign in to Okta as the test user.
+    1. Sign in to Okta as the new test user.
     1. Select the app tile.
     1. Wait for confirmation that the new test user signed in and was provisioned in your app (you're responsible to verify this step).